BBQ Tips - Cooking with Charcoal Grills

 - Pre-heat your cooking grate prior to oiling it.
 Soak a wad of paper towels

-to grasp the paper towels and oil the grate.
+with oil, then use tongs to grasp the paper towels and oil the grate. to grasp the paper towels and oil the grate.

 - Try not to 'hover' over the meat - keep the lid closed.
 Meat usually